-Water Services' primary objective is to reliably supply drinking water, industrial process water, to collect and treat wastewater and to collect and convey stormwater while ensuring that the quality meets or exceeds public health, environmental and industrial requirements.
-The majority of Water Services' income is earned through a performance based rate tariff charged to its Edmonton customers.
-The performance based rate tariff is intended to allow Water Services the opportunity to recover its costs and earn a fair rate of return on invested capital while providing an incentive to manage costs below inflation and other prescribed adjustments built into the tariff.
-Under the Performance Based Regulation (PBR) framework, customer rates are adjusted for inflation and expected efficiency improvements over the PBR term.
+Water Services' primary objective is to reliably supply drinking water and industrial process water, to collect and treat wastewater and to collect and convey stormwater while ensuring that the quality meets or exceeds public health, environmental and industrial requirements.
+The majority of Water Services' income is earned through a performance based rate (PBR) tariff charged to its Edmonton customers.
+The PBR tariff is intended to allow Water Services the opportunity to recover its costs and earn a fair rate of return on invested capital while providing an incentive to manage costs below inflation and other prescribed adjustments built into the tariff.
+Under the Performance Based Regulation framework, customer rates are adjusted for inflation and expected efficiency improvements over the PBR term.

 In October 2016, EPCOR's Water Services segment received the decision related to its 2017-2021 Edmonton water and wastewater PBR application under Bylaw 17698 EPCOR Water Services and Wastewater Treatment Bylaw (Edmonton water and wastewater Bylaw).
-The decision includes a 10.175% return on equity which is applicable for the full term of the PBR Bylaw.
-Within the PBR term NRAs to rates, for certain costs outside management's control may be allowed if they meet criteria under the Edmonton water and wastewater Bylaw, and PBR has service quality metrics and targets for the utility to meet.
-For the 2017-2021 PBR term, the City of Edmonton (the City) approved four NRAs to the water and wastewater treatment rates.
+The decision includes a 10.175% return on equity (ROE) which is applicable for the full term of the Edmonton water and wastewater Bylaw.
+The Performance Based Regulation also has service quality metrics and targets for the utility to meet.
+Within the PBR term non-routine adjustments (NRA) to rates, for certain costs outside management's control, may be allowed if they meet the criteria under the Edmonton water and wastewater Bylaw.
+For the 2017-2021 PBR term, the Edmonton City Council approved four NRAs to the water and wastewater treatment rates.
 Effective April 1, 2019, a negative NRA for the impacts of reductions in corporate administration cost allocations resulting from the transfer of the Drainage utility to EPCOR is being applied to the fixed monthly service charges.
-The remaining three NRAs pertain to Leduc County Annexation, Light Rail Transit Relocations of water infrastructure and Lead Mitigation Strategy.
-These NRAs are being added to the fixed monthly service charges effective April 1, 2020.
+The remaining three NRAs pertain to Leduc County Annexation, LRT Relocations of water infrastructure and Lead Mitigation Strategy.
+These NRAs were added to the fixed monthly service charges effective April 1, 2020.

-The City approved Bylaw 18100 EPCOR Drainage Services Bylaw (Drainage Bylaw) to cover the period from January 1, 2018 to March 31, 2022, which includes customer rates and terms and conditions for Drainage services under PBR.
+Edmonton City Council approved Bylaw 18100 EPCOR Drainage Services Bylaw (Drainage Bylaw) to cover the period from January 1, 2018 to March 31, 2022, which includes customer rates and terms and conditions for Drainage services under Performance Based Regulation.
 The Drainage Bylaw reflects EPCOR's commitment to hold average annual rate increases to 3% for the current PBR term.
-For the aforementioned PBR term, the City has approved three NRAs to the sanitary and stormwater treatment rates for the Stormwater Integrated Resource Plan (SIRP), Corrosion and Odour Reduction Strategy (CORe) and Light Rail Transit Relocations of drainage infrastructure.
-These NRAs are being added to the variable rate charges effective January 1, 2020.
+For the aforementioned PBR term, Edmonton City Council has approved three NRAs to the sanitary and stormwater treatment rates for the Stormwater Integrated Resource Plan (SIRP), Corrosion and Odour Reduction Strategy (CORe) and LRT Relocations of drainage infrastructure.
+These NRAs were added to the variable rate charges effective January 1, 2020.
 In February 2020, the Drainage Bylaw was amended to include performance measures, targets and penalties to ensure standard levels of performance are achieved in the areas of customer service, the environment, system reliability and employee safety.